Zowres/weather_app/README.md

 ### Installation

-Build `your_project_name` from the source and install dependencies:
+Build `weather_app` from the source and install dependencies:

 1. **Clone the repository:**